-If you monitor all of your accounts regularly, you should be able to catch any suspicious activity before it causes you undo hardship.
+If you monitor all of your accounts regularly, you should be able to catch any suspicious activity before it causes you undue hardship.
 Monitoring your credit reports will ensure that no new accounts have been opened in your name.
-This is crucial because sometimes people don’t steal your bank information, but with your address and phone number they can open brand new lines of credit.
+This is crucial because sometimes people don’t steal your bank information, but with your address and phone number, they can open brand new lines of credit.
 All of your real accounts look just fine, so you may not even realize that your credit is slowly being destroyed.

 Another new thing that I just heard of is when nefarious players open new lines of credit in your name, then slowly build that credit.
 You may be thinking “hey, this is the Santa of identity theft, they are actually helping me out!” but that’s not the case.
 They target folks with poor credit because they are less likely to monitor their accounts.
 They can slowly build the credit to the point where they can take out a huge amount, then ditch out, leaving the credit in shambles.
 It’s really the long con of identity theft.
 Monitoring your credit will help you identify any items that shouldn’t be there, and the faster you find them, the easy they are to get off your report.

 Freeze Your Credit

 Freezing your credit can be annoying, but it’s also one of the best ways to prevent identity theft.
 If your credit is frozen, no one can open new lines of credit in your name.
 This includes you though, so if you are shopping for a new home, car, credit card, or anything else that you might need credit for, you will need to call and unfreeze your credit.

 Freezing your credit won’t, however, prevent people from stealing and using the accounts you already have open.
 You still need to protect your bank accounts and current lines of credit.